 To avoid conflicts between a Beacon and an existing UI element and to make your page look as it should, you can adjust the Beacon z-index value to be higher or lower than the current z-index value of the existing UI elements.

-If you are not sure of the z-index value for your UI elements, you can share this article with your development team.
+If you are unsure of the z-index value for your UI elements, you can share this article with your development team.

 Once you finish, click on Save and Publish Changes.
 This way, the existing UI elements will appear behind or in front of the beacon.